Mich9534/CCA/README.md

 CCA_scraper accounts for three main tasks:

-- **CCA affiliates Finder:** it goes on Google Scholar and finds all the CCA affiliates whose are registered on the site;
+- **CCA affiliates Finder:** it goes on Google Scholar and finds all the CCA affiliates registered on the site;
-- **Paper Scraper:** for each affilate it searches all the paper with at lest one citation or for which exists a publication date;
+- **Paper Scraper:** for each affilate it searches all the paper with at lesat one citation or for which exists a publication date;
-- **Paper Saver:** saves all the _good_ paper for each affilate;
+- **Paper Saver:** saves all the _"good"_ paper for each affilate;

 ## Further Developments:
 we could adapt the code to more sophisticated librarires.
 Selenium is the current library, but other libraries exisist such as PyScraper and BeautifulSoup.